selimslab/entrophy/enrich/readme.md

 * read full skus
 * convert cat to subcat

-    split by / , &
+    Eliminate "ler" "lar" "leri" "ları" at the end of subcat which is from any vendor.
+"Sıvı Deterjanlar -> Sıvı Deterjan" split by / , &

     eg. "Şeker, Tuz, Baharat" ->  [Şeker, Tuz, Baharat]